dromedarCase/polusudoku/README.md

 # The Rules
   You compare the numbers adjacent to each circle and write a greater-than-, less-than- or equals-sign, according to the result of your comparision into the circle.
 Don't take it too seriously.
-You're probably to old for this. ;)
+You're probably too old for this. ;)